Slave catcher: Law enforcement in colonial America

 The colonial era of the United States saw the emergence of a law enforcement system modeled on those in Europe.
 In the Northern Colonies, these consisted of watchmen, who were employed by private citizens to police the streets and maintain order; in the Southern Colonies, law enforcement was primarily centered around policing the large population of enslaved African Americans who worked on plantations.
 These groups consisted of both planters and colonists which owned no slaves, and were paid by planters to search for escaped slaves.
 However, the Southern Colonies were much more sparsely populated than the Northern ones, presenting difficulties for slave catchers.
 Although slavery existed in the Northern Colonies, the majority of the enslaved population in Colonial America lived in the South, leading to a disproportionate amount of slave catchers being active in the region.
 Although historians have noted that the issue is underrepresented in American historiography, female planters would also participate in efforts to recapture escaped slaves.
 Nearly any prospecting individual could set out to be a slave hunter, but few were able to find much success.

 These Southern law enforcement groups, which continued to be active after the American Revolution and the establishment of the United States, were created out of a need to maintain order among slaves and slave owners, rather than to protect the interests of the colonists which owned no slaves.
 Many Southern planters were considered irresponsible if their enslaved chattel property were allowed to escape, and it was a fear that more escapes would upend the system if not met with an immediate response.
 It was believed to be in the general interest of all planters to maintain discipline so that the enslaved did not have the chance to start a slave rebellion.
 Many states allowed local law enforcement to enlist the help of federal marshals, U.S. commissioners, and other local citizens.
 This spread to more states with the ratification of the Fugitive Slave Act of 1850, which required all citizens and local law enforcement to aid in the capture of runaway slaves.
 This meant that Northerners, many of whom were abolitionists, were forced to work with slave catchers, although they often found ways to evade the policy.
-Up until this point, many states did their best to thwart slave catchers by passing decrees such as Massachusetts’ personal liberty statute of 1842, which barred slave catchers from seeking the aid of state officials.
+Up until this point, many states did their best to thwart slave catchers by passing decrees such as Massachusetts’ personal liberty law of 1842, which barred slave catchers from seeking the aid of state officials.
 However, the Fugitive Slave Act of 1850 nullified these formal efforts, and abolitionists were forced to resort to small acts of defiance instead.
 In many areas, it could actually be dangerous to be a part of a slave catching group due to the hostility of the locals.